 - Support for various ad formats, including display, video, and native.

-- AI-driven optimization for better ROI.
+- AI-driven optimisation for better ROI.

 - Best For: Brands already using Adobe products seeking unified campaign management.